NashMiao/ontology-tutorialtoken/README.md

 ![transfer5](img/transfer5.png)

-In first `Notify`, the contract address `8eecb19cd0fd311119feeb02c424476396d95096` correspond to the OEP4 smart contract you are using.
+In first `Notify`, the contract address `8eecb19cd0fd311119feeb02c424476396d95096` correspond to the OEP4 smart contract you are using and the `States` information in it correspond to the parameters in your contract’s `Notify`.

 ```json
 [